steveklabnik/jj/docs/technical/concurrency.md

 Note that, for now, there are known bugs in this area.
 Most notably, with the Git backend, [repository corruption is possible because the backend is not entirely lock-free](https://github.com/jj-vcs/jj/issues/2193).
-If you know about the bug, it is relatively easy to recover from.
+If that corruption occurs, there is an easy recovery path: `jj debug reindex` (documented in the linked issue).

 Moreover, such use of Jujutsu is not currently thoroughly tested, especially in the context of [colocated